mjrinker/Tasmota-GosundDimmerSW2/README.md

 - Paul Diem for UDP Group communication support
 - Jörg Schüler-Maroldt for his initial ESP32 port
 - Javier Arigita for his thermostat driver
+- Gabriel Gooslin for doing [the work](https://github.com/gbg108/Tasmota) to add support for the Gosund Dimmer SW2, which I just took and updated
 - Many more providing Tips, Wips, Pocs, PRs and Donations

 ## License